Ghosts

 sometimes in large groups, and endlessly stalk their tormentors.

-that inhabit the refracting light through stain glass windows.
-As you'd expect,
+the refracting light through stain glass windows.
+As you'd expect, they

-they show up in places of holy worship.
-Because of their shape, they're as
+show up in places of holy worship.
+Because of their shape, they're as sharp

 them to shapeshift and use smaller shards as destructive projectiles, which